Skip to Content

 Good to know: To help you plan your trip to Cornwall, we also created a map indicating all the best Cornwall attractions and nice places to see mentioned in this article.
 In addition, for every place on our list, we include some practical tips for your visit.
 At the bottom of this article, you can find more suggestions for nice places to see in Cornwall if you have more time, as well as the best Cornwall tours.
 Read on!

-TIP: If you are looking for hotel recommendations, please see our separate guide to the best places to stay in Cornwall.
+If you are planning a self-drive trip to Cornwall and wonder where to stay in the area, please see our guide to the best places to stay in Cornwall.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.